libyzxy0/facebook-page-bot/README.md

 # Facebook Page Bot
+A chatbot for facebook page designed for answering questions and entrainment.

 ## Prerequisites
 Before starting, ensure you have a Facebook Page.
 If you don't have one, create a Facebook Page first.